TGV Lyria: History

-In 2011, with the completion of the LGV Rhin-Rhône, travel time between Paris and Basel/Zurich has been reduced by 30 minutes, passing through Dijon, Mulhouse and Basel.
-The departure station in Paris has returned to Gare de Lyon.
+In 2011, with the completion of the LGV Rhin-Rhône, travel time between Paris and Basel/Zurich was reduced by 30 minutes, passing through Dijon, Mulhouse and Basel.
+The departure station in Paris returned to Gare de Lyon.

 Visual identity

 The service, first called «Ligne de Cœur» was part of the TGV network originally.
 The logo evolved as the name Lyria appeared, and as the TGV logo changed.
 The TGV Lyria trains, originally in the blue and grey TGV livery with an additional red band through the train and the TGV Lyria logo on the bar coaches and the power cars, were re-liveried in 2012 with a variation of the new «Carmillon» TGV livery, except the doors which were repainted in brown instead of the pink present on the re-liveried TGVs and other re-liveried SNCF rolling stock.

 Current services

-During 2020 Lyria runs the following routes, using double-deck trainsets equipped with Wi-Fi:
+In 2020 Lyria ran the following routes, using double-deck trainsets equipped with Wi-Fi: